Quasiparticle Dynamics in the 4d-4f Ising-like Double Perovskite Ba2DyRuO6 studied using Neutron Scattering and Machine-Learning Framework: Results and Discussions

 \subsubsection{SpinW: Theoretical modeling}

-The spin–spin exchange interaction and the nature of anisotropy in the system are investigated by developing a theoretical model with \textsc{SpinW} to generate the magnon excitation spectrum, which is shown in FIG.$9$(a).
+The spin–spin exchange interaction and the nature of anisotropy in the system are investigated by developing a theoretical model with \textsc{SpinW} to generate the magnon excitation spectrum, which is shown in FIG.$10$(a).
 The spin Hamiltonian of the Heisenberg system includes the exchange interaction $J$ and the single-ion anisotropy term $D$, expressed as

-Here, $J$ represents the exchange interaction between neighbouring magnetic atoms, and $D$ denotes the anisotropy tensor~\cite{ref52}.
+Here, $J$ represents the exchange interaction between neighbouring magnetic atoms, and $D$ denotes the anisotropy tensor~\cite{ref57}.
 From the simulations, the extracted $J$ and $D$ values are listed in TABLE II.
-The simulated magnon-dispersion curves and the corresponding contour plot of magnon spectra are shown in FIG.$9$(a) and FIG.$9$(b), respectively, which reveal clear excitations around $3$, $5$, and $10~\mathrm{meV}$ that closely agrees the experimentally obtained magnon excitations from INS (see FIG.$6$(a)).
+The simulated magnon-dispersion curves and the corresponding contour plot of magnon spectra are shown in FIG.$10$(a) and FIG.$10$(b), respectively, which reveal clear excitations around $3$, $4$, and $8~\mathrm{meV}$ that closely agree with the experimentally obtained magnon excitations from INS (see FIG.$7$(a)).
+Due to the low intensity magnon feature from INS in Fig.$7$(a), it’s not possible here to exactly match the colour plot, although the energy levels are closely matched.

 As shown in TABLE II, \( J_{\text{Dy--Ru}} > J_{\text{Ru--Ru}} > J_{\text{Dy--Dy}} \).
 In BDRO, the long-range magnetic order is dominated by the Ru--O--Dy antiferromagnetic (AFM) interaction, which is absent in similar compounds~\cite{ref34}, likely due to the large spatial separation and weak superexchange pathways.
 The Ru$^{5+}$ ions strongly hybridize with Dy$^{3+}$ through oxygen, forming a robust $180^\circ$ superexchange path.
 In contrast, the Ru--Ru interaction proceeds via a super--superexchange pathway (Ru--O--Dy--O--Ru), which is comparatively weaker.
 Similarly, the Dy--Dy interaction follows the Dy--O--Ru--O--Dy super--superexchange pathway, which is extremely weak because the Dy 4$f$ orbitals are highly localized, resulting in minimal overlap with the O 2$p$ states.